VICTORIAN

 Judging

-Winners will be chosen by:
+Winners of the preschool and primary school categories will be chosen by:

-- how well does the poster communicate the National Water Week poster competition theme, ‘Water Heroes: Save Every Drop' and/or relevant water-related issues
+- How well the poster communicates the National Water Week theme, “Water Heroes: Make Every Drop Count,” and/or relevant water issues

 Prizes